rickydtran/mitra/README.md

 * "Richard Schaefer" <dean1995@ufl.edu>

 # <a name="todo"></a>TODO:
-* Stop Short Path Algorithm when destination is reached.
+* ~~Stop Short Path Algorithm when destination is reached.
 Right now it computes incantations to all realms.
-Source to all destination
+Source to all destination~~
-* Store pathway from source to destination from from Short Path Algorithm
+* ~~REVISION: Don't need path anymore.
+Compute gems necessary in realtime with Short Path Alg.~~  ~~Store pathway from source to destination from from Short Path Algorithm~~
 * Implement Heap to Lower Time Complexity of Short Path Algorithm
 * Modify find max subsequence function to actually return the subsequence
 * ~~Use hash map for string lookup pointer retrieval.
 Reduces lookup from O(n) to constant time~~